Six missing after India power plant dyke gives way

-CHENNAI, April 10 (Reuters) - Six people are missing after an fly ash dyke gave way at a coal-fired power plant in the Singrauli district of India’s central state of Madhya Pradesh, a top local official told Reuters, in the third such incident there in a year.
+CHENNAI (Reuters) - Six people were missing after a fly ash dyke gave way at a coal-fired power plant in the Singrauli district of India’s Madhya Pradesh state on Friday, a local official told Reuters.

+It was the third such incident in the district in a year, the official said.

 Five villagers and a worker at the site owned by Reliance Power were swept up in a flow of fly ash which travelled at least six kilometres, swallowing up whole agricultural fields along the way.